 Option 3 – Active Campaign Email Marketing

-ActiveCampaign is what I’m using as I write this, and it’s one I strongly suggest that any law firm interested in upping its email marketing game consider.
+ActiveCampaign is what I'm using as I write this (update – I'm currently using both ActiveCampaign AND Convertkit), and it's one I strongly suggest that any law firm interested in upping its email marketing game consider.

 Let's start with a few things that bug me about it, because I think that's fair.
 I don't like: